 - 1/2 cup tomato puree

 - 6 cloves garlic minced

-- 2 tablespoon ground paprika sweet not smoked
+- 2 tbsp ground paprika sweet not smoked

-- 1 tablespoon ginger (adarak) finely grated fresh
+- 1 tbsp ginger (adarak) finely grated fresh

-- ½ teaspoon red chili powder (lal mirchi powder) or cayenne powder
+- 1/2 tsp red chili powder (lal mirchi powder) or cayenne powder

 - Mix Curry Marinade ingredients in a large bowl.
 Add chicken, tossing to coat well.
 Marinade 30 minutes to overnight, covered.
 If chicken is refrigerated overnight, bring to room temperature before cooking.